trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 </table>

-{% include callout.html content="**Step 4.**  You can ensure that your copy of the firmware has not been tampered with by checking to see if the SHA 256 checksum of the downloaded file matches these:" type="default" %}
+{% include callout.html content="**Step 4.** You can ensure the integrity of your downloaded firmware by verifying the checksum" type="default" %}

 <table>
   <tr>